Victoria University of Wellington: 2023 financial crisis

-In May 2023, Vice-chancellor Nic Smith confirmed that Victoria University was facing a NZ$33 million deficit due to declining student enrolments and a shortfall in government funding.
-The number of enrolments in 2023 dropped by 12.1% compared in 2022, accounting for 2,600 fewer students.
-In addition, the number of fulltime students declined from 17,000 in 2022 to 14,700 in 2023.
+In May 2023, vice-chancellor Nic Smith confirmed that Victoria University was facing a NZ$33 million deficit due to declining student enrolments and a shortfall in government funding.
+The number of enrolments in 2023 dropped by 12.1% compared to 2022, accounting for 2,600 fewer students.
+In addition, the number of full-time students declined from 17,000 in 2022 to 14,700 in 2023.
 To address this deficit, Smith proposed laying off between 230 and 260 staff members including 100 academics and 150 professional staff.
 On 27 June 2023, the New Zealand Government announced a NZ$128 million funding injection for New Zealand universities' degree and postgraduate-level programmes that would come into effect from 2024.
 In response to the announcement, Victoria University Tertiary Education Union branch president Dougal McNeill called on the university to shelve its planned staff cuts.
 Vice-chancellor Smith said that the funding injection would allow the university to save about a third of the 229 planned job cuts.

-In October 2023 Victoria University issued a request for proposal to sell 24 properties, worth about $16 million, to recover their deficits.
+In October 2023, Victoria University issued a request for proposal to sell 24 properties, worth about $16 million, to recover its deficit.
 Of these properties, 11 were student flats, three of which were unoccupied.